 Unfortunately, Venezuela isn’t one of the safest countries to visit in South America right now, so we don’t recommend planning a trip there.

 10. Lake Guatapé, Colombia

 Many visitors to the Colombian city of Medellín explore the lively, sprawling Lake Guatapé that lies just two hours’ drive east of the city.
-Outstanding views can be had from El Peñón, a rocky inselberg that stands 200 metres above the lake on the southern shore.
+Outstanding views can be had from El Peñón, a rocky inselberg that stands 200 meters above the lake on the southern shore.

-An easy day trip from Medellín, the lake is great for a (brisk) swim, kayaking, sailing, boat tours, wakeboarding, waterskiing and jet skiing.
+An easy day trip from Medellín, the lake is great for a (brisk) swim, kayaking, sailing, boat tours, wakeboarding, waterskiing, and jet skiing.

 11. Lake Calima, Colombia

 While this lake is in fact a man-made reservoir, Lake Calima has become a world-renowned destination for windsurfing and kitesurfing due to its strong winds.
-An hour north of Calí in western Colombia, the lake has an ideal climate for enjoying the water, despite being 1,500 metres (4,500 feet) above sea level.
+An hour north of Calí in western Colombia, the lake has an ideal climate for enjoying the water, despite being 1,500 meters (4,500 feet) above sea level.